RMLio/RML-Processor/README.md

     <sources_properties> = Java properties file containing key-value pairs which configure the data sources used in the mapping file.

-An example file `sources.properties` contains:
+An example file `sources.properties` could contain:

     #File: sources.properties
     file1=/path/to/file1.csv